Writing a song with us

 How does the process work?

-The process is bespoke to every individual we work with but there are 5 common stages most songs will go through, see the video at the top of this page for more detail about these.
+The process is bespoke to every individual we work with but there are some common stages most songs go through.
+To start with we think about who we would like to hear the song, what we would like them to feel when hearing it, we discuss ideas of what could go in the song, we decide on themese for our verses and choruses, we start writing some lyrics, we utilise our team of musicians to create something that sounds how you want it to.
 Our team specilise in making the songwriting process enjoyable and rewarding.
 They will help you find ideas, suggest ways they can be developed, listen to your musical tastes and help to create your song.

 Do I have to sing?